 One way to begin working in the real estate industry is to get licensed as a real estate agent.

 Most real estate agents only work part-time, which is funny considering it’s a licensed profession.
 I’ve been told by some realtor friends of mine that as few as 20% of agents are listing and selling properties as their full-time career.
-So, if you can only put together a few deals each year, you definitely won’t be the only one doing this in your spare time.
+So, if you can only put together a few deals each year, you won’t be the only one doing this in your spare time.

 4. Affiliate Marketing